guilimberg/guilimberg.github.io/_pages/about.md

 </p>

 <p align="justify">
-In the US, I’ve recently fallen in love with NYC.
+Also, I’ve recently fallen in love with NYC.
 Sorry Chicago, but you truly are too small for me.
 </p>

 Contact